mimblewimble/grin-rfcs/text/0000-compact-slates.md

    * `c`: The output/input commitment, Base64 Encoded
    * `p`: The output's range proof, Base64 Encoded.
 If this is included, the entry is assumed to be an output.
 If not, it is an input.

-When rebuilding the transaction kernel for the Node (done during the S3 or I3 phases,) the kernel is assumed to be 'Plain' unless the top-level `lock_hgt` field is non-zero.
-In this case, the kernel features becomes `HeightLocked` and the kernel's `lock_height` field is filled accordingly.
+When rebuilding the transaction kernel for the Node (done during the S3 or I3 phases,) the kernel is assumed to be 'Plain' unless the top-level `feat` field is non-zero.
+In this case, the kernel features are filled accorginly with any needed values from the `feat_args` struct.

 In a typical S3 phase, these fields may look something like: